Flyboys (film): Plot

-During a later battle, Rawlings' machine gun jams; Wolferd – the pilot he was chasing – flies beside him and salutes before banking away, sparing his opponent's life as penance for the unfair killing of Nunn on the ground.
-Higgins is killed during the battle, and Jensen breaks that night, unable to fly anymore due to shock.
-Beagle is accused of being a spy due to faked personal information, but comes clean about a crime he committed in the states and is allowed to stay on.
+In a later battle, Rawlings' machine gun jams while he is chasing Wolferd.
+Wolferd flies alongside and salutes before banking away.
+Higgins is killed in the battle, and Jensen suffers an emotional breakdown and is unable to fly again.

+The French military learn that Beagle faked his personal information and he is accused of being a spy.
+He comes clean about a crime he committed in the United States, and is allowed to stay on.

-When the Germans attack a column of civilians, the American pilots head off to stop them.
-Rawlings kills Wolferd during the engagement after sparing him once when the German dives after another American.
-Beagles plane is brought down over no-mans land, with the plane pinning his hand.
-Rawlings lands his plane and make his way to Beagle, but can't free him and so is forced to chop his hand off to get him to safety, with the help of a few French soldiers that left the trenches to free him.
+Germans warplanes attack a column of civilians, and the American pilots intercept them.
+Rawlings initially spares Wolferd, but later kills him when Wolferd dives after another American pilot.
+Beagle is brought down in no man's land, and his hand is trapped by the wreckage.
+Rawlings lands but he and some French soldiers are unable to free him, until Rawlings is forced to amputate Beagle's hand.

-Learning that German forces have advanced into Lucienne's village, Rawlings steals a plane in the middle of the night to rescue them, but Lucienne is wounded and taken to a hospital.
-Returning to base, he is praised by the commander and awarded the Croix de Guerre medal for bravery.
+Learning that German forces have entered Lucienne's village, Rawlings steals a plane and attempts to rescue them.
+Lucienne is wounded and taken to a hospital.
+Rawlings is praised by the commander and awarded the Croix de Guerre for bravery.

-Ordered to attack a German Zeppelin, Porter is killed and Reed Cassidy is mortally wounded by the Black Falcon, but purposely crashes into the Zeppelin, destroying it.
+During an attack on a German Zeppelin Porter is killed and Cassidy is mortally wounded by the Black Falcon.
+Before succumbing, Cassidy flies into the zeppelin, destroying it.
 Rawlings reunites with Lucienne before she leaves for Paris.
-Rawlings’ plane is presented with an eagle, Cassidy's insignia, and he is promoted to Squadron Leader.
+Rawlings’ plane is presented with an eagle, which had been Cassidy's insignia, and he is promoted to Squadron Leader.

-After escorting another bomber run on the ammunition depot Jametz, in which Lowry is forced to shoot himself when his plane catches fire, Rawlings takes off to exact revenge on the Black Falcon.
-Rawlings is attacked by multiple enemy planes, but Jensen, who had broken down earlier but decided to keep flying, helps him shoot down all the enemy fighters except the Black Falcon.
-With the enemy fighters shot down, Rawlings engages in a dogfight with the Falcon.
-After being bested in combat and wounded, Rawlings comes alongside and fatally shoots the Black Falcon with his pistol.
-Rawlings and his squadron return to base.
+Escorting another bombing run on the Jametz ammunition depot, Lowry's plane catches fire and he shoots himself.
+Rawlings is determined to exact revenge on the Black Falcon.
+He is attacked by multiple enemy planes, but Jensen helps him shoot down all the enemy fighters except the Black Falcon.
+Rawlings engages in a dogfight with the Black Falcon.
+Bested in combat and wounded, Rawlings comes alongside and shoots the Black Falcon dead with his pistol.

-The film ends by showing what the survivors did after the battle.
-Jensen flies for the rest of the war; returning to Nebraska, he receives a hero's welcome.
+Jensen flies for the rest of the war, returning to Nebraska to a hero's welcome.
 Skinner enlists in the US Army but is kept from flying due to his race; he later joins the Airmail Service.
 Beagle marries an Italian woman and starts a flying circus.
 Rawlings goes to Paris but does not find Lucienne.
-He builds one of the largest ranches in Texas, but never flies again.
+He later owns one of the largest ranches in Texas, but never flies again.